lijinhong11/LiteSignIn-Improved/README.md

 # What is LiteSignIn ?
 This is a plug-in for recording player check-in data, and rewards players for check-in.
 The content of the reward can be completely customized, it can trigger commands, message prompts, item rewards, etc. when signing in.
 It supports GUI mode, just like a calendar, it is very simple to use.

+# Why I improved it?
+The code is absolutely a trash, and I want it to have more features that everyone wanted.

 # Current Features
 - Remind to sign in after joining the game
 - Sign in using command